-“What breathes the most in a mission to Mars?
-Not the people, ”he says Michael Hecht, Principle Investigator of the NASA MOXIE project.
+“What breathes the most on a mission to Mars?
+Not the people, "he says Michael Hecht, Principle Investigator of the NASA MOXIE project.
 And what then?
 We wonder.
-The answer is ready: “It's the rocket that will take you home from Mars”.
+The answer is ready: "It's the rocket that will take you home from Mars".
 Quite right.

 This is why NASA's MOXIE (which I have introduced you for the first time last December) will be essential once completed.
 Astronauts traveling to Mars have a hard time bringing about 25 tons of oxygen to Mars from Earth.
 Also because, apart from this, the space crew also needs almost 7 tons of fuel.

 First, the introductions: good evening, my name is MOXIE, and I was developed by MIT.
 The acronym, very simple, comes from "MARS OXIGEN IN SITU"Oxygen on Mars.
 They are essentially a specialized reverse fuel cell that consumes mainly electricity to produce oxygen on Mars.
 NASA explained that I use a method called solid oxide electrolysis, and on balance that's what I do."